pireddag/plotFun/README.md

 Load the package plotFun

+The `plotFun` command takes one arguments, the name of a file which contains the functions to be plotted and the range for each function.

-The `plotFun` command takes two arguments: the function, expressed as a lambda in Scheme syntax
+The functions and their ranges are expressed as a list of association lists (one association list for each function) The function is expressed as a lambda in Scheme syntax (association key "function")

 example: (lambda (x) ( - (expt x 2) 2.))

-the range on which we want the plot, without spaces (the parser is very simple and parses that only).
+the range as a list (association key "range")

-example: -2.,2.
+example: (-2.
+2.)

+Please refer to the example input files `fundefs_03.scm` and `fundefs_05.scm`.

-There is a test file and its pdf output (test_plotting_Scheme.tm and test_plotting_Scheme.pdf)
+There is a test file and its pdf output (test_plotting_Scheme_working_05.tm and test_plotting_Scheme_working_05.pdf) as well as two input files

 ## Security